garystorey/useZodForm/README.md

 ### setField

 The `setField` method will update the value in form state for the given field.
-Returns `true` if the field is valid, `false` otherwise. **Note**: This method should only be used when you need to update the value in form state directly.
+Returns `true` if the field is valid and updated successfully, `false` otherwise. **Note**: This method should only be used when you need to update the value in form state directly.
 For example, if you need to update the value of one field based on the value of another.

 ```tsx
 // returns true if valid, false otherwise